Communication Trade-offs

 When Each Side Wins

-Best practice: Start each section with a business justification, then dive into technical details.
+Best practice: Start each section with a business justification, then move into technical details.
 “The business needs real-time order visibility across all channels [business].
 I achieve this with a Pub/Sub API integration from the OMS, using Platform Events for internal notification and CDC for external subscribers [technical].“

 3. Scripted vs Conversational Delivery